Lagos-Calabar Coastal Highway: Contract bid/award transparency

 Further, the quick passage of the funding bill in the national Assembly and contract award to a firm connected to the president raised suspicions.

 The first phase of the project was awarded to Hitech Construction Company Ltd.

 Environment impact assessments

-The planned route of the highway traverses sensitive areas like wetlands and mangroves.
+The planned route of the highway traverses sensitive areas like wetlands and mangroves, the road is planned to pass through the Niger Delta swamp forests which may lead to deforestation efforts in order to create a route.
 Reports claim that required environmental assessments did not occur.
 Concerns include impact of heavy machinery during construction as well as post construction impacts of soil erosion and increased surface water runoff disturbing aquatic ecosystems.
 The actual highway may also disrupt migratory patterns for local wildlife as well as increase their likelihood of becoming roadkill.

 Destruction of homes and businesses

 Several businesses and homes were slated for demolition in order to create a path for the highway.
 Among the impacted businesses were portions of Landmark Leisure Beach.

 While some of the demolitions were on government right of way which had been on the books for years and should have been vacant, portions of the highway's path were realigned to mitigate issues discovered as construction began.